Ariel Aday, M.D.

-She was certified by the American Board of Internal Medicine in internal medicine and in gastroenterology and joined the UT Southwestern Faculty in 2015.
+Certified by the American Board of Internal Medicine in gastroenterology, Dr. Aday joined the UT Southwestern Faculty in 2015.

 Dr. Aday’s research interests include cirrhosis, alcoholic liver disease, women’s health, and nutrition.
 Her investigations have resulted in more than a dozen publications in peer-reviewed journals and contributions to book chapters and editorials.

 She is active in several professional societies, including the Texas Society for Gastroenterology and Endoscopy, the American Neurogastroenterology and Motility Society, the Texas Medical Association, and the Alliance for Academic Internal Medicine.

 Dr. Aday’s interests outside of medicine include spending time with her family, traveling, and fitness.

 - Medical School

 - Wake Forest University School of Medicine (2012)